-In this paper, we investigate the experience of universalization of access to health in Brazil in the late 20th century.
-The Brazilian 1988 Constitution established "universal and egalitarian" access to health care as a constitutional right, enforceable in court.
-Legislation enacted in 1990 to regulate the constitutional changes created the present Brazilian public health system, called the Unified Health System (SUS, for Sistema Único de Saúde).
-On paper, the Unified Health System comes closer to the British and Canadian models than to the subsidized health insurance schemes typical of most developing countries.
-It should guarantee free, comprehensive and universal health coverage for all, including access to medical and pharmaceutical services (Hunt et al., 2013).
-In this regard, Brazil is considered a forerunner by the public health community and a potential model for other developing and developed societies (Harris, 2014; Atun et al., 2015).
+This paper investigates the universalization of access to health in Brazil, a country that is considered a forerunner by the public health community and a potential model for other developing and developed societies (Harris, 2014; Atun et al., 2015).
+The Brazilian 1988 Constitution established universal and egalitarian access to health care as a constitutional right.
+Legislation instituted in the following years created the present Brazilian public health system, called the Unified Health System (SUS, for Sistema Único de Saúde).
+By virtue of guaranteeing free universal coverage, SUS comes closer to the British and Canadian models than to the subsidized health insurance schemes typical of most